Cancer of the Uterus

 How is cancer of the uterus diagnosed?

-If your doctor suspects that you have cancer of the uterus, you may have some of the tests below, but you are unlikely to need all of them.
-Your doctor will usually start with a physical examination and ultrasound of the pelvic area, but a diagnosis of uterine cancer can only be made by checking a sample of tissue (biopsy).
+Your doctor will usually start with a physical examination and ultrasound of the pelvic area, but a diagnosis of uterine cancer can only be made by removing a tissue sample for checking (biopsy).
 Cervical screening tests and Pap tests are not used to diagnose uterine cancer.

-The doctor will feel your abdomen to check for swelling and any masses.
+The doctor will feel your abdomen (belly) to check for swelling and any masses.
 To check your uterus, they will place two fingers inside your vagina while pressing on your abdomen with their other hand.
 You may also have a vaginal or cervical examination using a speculum, an instrument that separates the walls of the vagina.
-This is the same instrument used when you have a cervical screening test or Pap test.
+This is the same instrument used when you have a cervical screening test.
+You can ask for a family member, friend or nurse to be present during the examination.

 A pelvic ultrasound uses soundwaves to create a picture of the uterus and ovaries.
 The soundwaves echo when they meet something dense, like an organ or tumour, then a computer creates a picture from these echoes.
 A technician called a sonographer performs the scan.
-It can be done in two ways, often at the same appointment.
+It can be done in two ways, and often you have both types at the same appointment.

 Abdominal ultrasound – To get good pictures of the uterus and ovaries during an abdominal ultrasound, the bladder needs to be full, so you will be asked to drink water before the appointment.
 You will lie on an examination table while the sonographer moves a small handheld device called a transducer over your abdomen.